-- 1 Take and pass the Written Exam. - 2 Contact Prometric to schedule an appointment to take the applicable oral examinations (the Oral Proficiency Examination or the Bilingual Interpreting Examination) for your target language. - 3 Prepare for your oral examinations by using this bulletin, the referenced materials at the end of this bulletin, and other materials. - 4 Bring the required identification to the test center when taking your examination.
+- 1 Take and pass the Written Exam. - 2 Contact Prometric to schedule an appointment to take the applicable oral examinations (the Oral Proficiency Examination or the Bilingual Interpreting Examination) for your target language.

+- 4 Bring the required identification to the test center when taking your examination.
 (See Page 12.) - 5 Pass the Bilingual Interpreting Examination for certified languages or pass the Oral Proficiency Examinations for registered languages. - 6 Enroll with the Judicial Council after successfully passing the required examinations.

-To get answers not provided in this bulletin
+To get answers not provided in this bulletin.